jspecify/jspecify/docs/docs/spec.md

 ### Recognized locations for type-use annotations

 A location is a *recognized* location for our type-use annotation in the circumstances detailed below.
-This spec does not define semantics for annotations in other locations.

-> For now, we've chosen to restrict ourselves to API locations for which tools
-> mostly agree on what it means for a type in that location to be `@Nullable`.
->
+If our type-use annotation appears in any other location it has no meaning.

 > When analyzing source code, tools are encouraged to offer an option to issue
-> an error for an annotation in an unrecognized location (unless they define
+> an error for an annotation in an unrecognized location.
+When reading
-> semantics for that location).
-Tools are especially encouraged to issue an
-> error for an annotation in a location that is "intrinsically non-nullable"
-> (defined below).
->
-> When reading *bytecode*, however, tools may be best off ignoring an annotation
+> *bytecode*, however, tools may be best off ignoring an annotation in an
-> in an unrecognized location (again, unless they define semantics for that
-> location).
+> unrecognized location.

 The following locations are recognized except when overruled by one of the exceptions in the subsequent sections: